-Rules that control drive time for truckers set to be relaxed
+Administration moves to ease drive-time rules for truckers

 The regulations have existed since the 1930s and are enforced by the Federal Motor Carrier Safety Administration.
 The proposed revisions are being reviewed by the White House’s Office of Management and Budget and have not yet been released, according to a spokesman for the motor carrier safety office.

-The regulations currently limit long-haul truckers to 11 hours of driving time within a 14-hour on-duty window.
+The regulations limit long-haul truckers to 11 hours of driving time within a 14-hour on-duty window.
 They must have had 10 consecutive hours off duty before the on-duty clock starts anew.
 And a driver who is going to be driving for more than eight hours must take a 30-minute break before hitting the eight-hour mark.

 Breaking the rules can be costly.
 A trucker might be declared “out of service” for a day or longer for going beyond the time limits.
 Many are paid by the mile, so if they’re not driving they’re not making money.
 Francois, who was hauling 45,000 pounds of drinking water to a Walmart warehouse in Woodland, Pennsylvania, said he gets 50 cents a mile and earns, after taxes, around $900 a week.